Bias-Variance Tradeoffs in Joint Spectral Embeddings: Statistical Consequences

-Corollary~\ref{SBM Conditional} gives an exact limiting distribution but this distribution is only approximate for finite $n$.
-Moreover, while Corollary~\ref{Asym Joint Distribution} establishes asymptotic independence between $(\hat{\bvar{X}}^{(g)}_{\text{Omni}})_i$ and $(\hat{\bvar{X}}^{(g)}_{\text{Omni}})_j$ for $i\neq j$, for finite $n$ these estimates are correlated.
-Nonetheless, these results motivate the use of a pseudo-likelihood method that assume the rows of $\hat{\bvar{X}}_{\text{Omni}}^{(g)}$ are independent, normally distributed vectors.
+The community specific covariance given in Corollary~\ref{SBM Conditional} suggests performing clustering with GMM fit using the EM algorithm as this approach can flexibly incorporate differing variance structures between communities.
+While Corollary~\ref{SBM Conditional} establishes an asymptotic distribution for $\bar{\bvar{X}}_i|\{\bvar{X}_i = \bvar{x}_k\}$ and Corollary~\ref{Cor:Asym_Joint_Distribution_Different_Vertex} establishes approximate asymptotic independence between $\bar{\bvar{X}}_i$ and $\bar{\bvar{X}}_j$ for $i\neq j$, these results are only approximate for finite $n$.
+Nonetheless, these results motivate the use of a pseudo-likelihood method that assume $\bar{\bvar{X}}_i$ are independent, normally distributed vectors.
 Let $\bvar{Z}\in[K]^n$ be a vector in which $\bvar{Z}_i$ is the community assignment of vertex $i$.
-Then the pseudo-likelihood has the form of a GMM and is defined as
+Then we utilize the pseudo-likelihood of $(\bar{\bvar{X}}, \bvar{Z})$ which takes the form of a GMM